-One of the biggest challenges in sharing the Gospel effectively is starting the conversation to begin with.
+One of the biggest challenges in sharing the Gospel effectively is getting the conversation going.
 How do you begin?
 Do you say, “Boy, it’s hot in here.
-It’s hot in hell too!
-Let me tell you about it!“
+It’s hot in Hell too!
+Let me tell you about it!”

-Every pilot knows that to safely navigate the skies they must build and turn in their flight plan.
+Every pilot knows that to safely navigate the skies they must build and follow their flight plan.
 This is their plan to get from point A to point B.

 What’s your flight plan for the Gospel?
-An old Hillbilly pastor once told me, “Many people preach the Gospel like a Texas Steer…a point here (one horn of the steer) and a point there (the other horn of the steer) and a lot of bull in between.”
+A pastor once told me: “Many people preach the Gospel like a Texas Steer—a point here (one horn of the steer) and a point there (the other horn of the steer) and a lot of bull in between.”

 He’s right.
-We must have a plan to get from point A to point B when sharing the Gospel.
-At Dare 2 Share we use a GOSPEL acrostic that we developed 30 years ago:
+We must have a clear plan to get from point A to point B when sharing the Gospel.
+At Dare 2 Share, we use an acrostic of the word Gospel that we developed 30 years ago:

 Our sins separate us from God.